Is it time to put your kids on a screen time diet?

 REAL DIET: Going on vacation?
 You know you will probably eat a little differently than you do at home.

-DIGITAL DIET: Going to be in the car for 10 hours? (like we are planning!)
+DIGITAL DIET: Going to be in the car for 10 hours?
 Then that iPad time might get bumped up a bit.

 Vacations can cause you to get off of every schedule you stay on at home.
 From sleeping to eating to watching a screen, vacation schedules are usually more flexible.
 It is a vacation, after all.